-- 1. Research Laboratories; - 2.
-Mechanical Rooms/Custodial Closets: - 3.
-Areas where protective clothing is necessary; and - 4.
-Areas where there is a danger to the service animal.
+- 1. Research Laboratories:

+- 2. Mechanical Rooms/Custodial Closets;

+- 3. Areas where protective clothing is necessary;

+- 3. Food preparation areas; and

+- 5. Areas where there is a danger to the service animal.

+Exceptions:

-Exceptions: The laboratory director of a research laboratory may grant permission to an individual service animal/handler team to enter the laboratory.
+- 1. The laboratory director of a research laboratory may grant permission to an individual service animal/handler team to enter the laboratory.
 Teaching laboratories or laboratories with moving equipment may pose a danger to the service animal.
 The laboratory director or teacher should work with each student, in consultation with the Office of Learning and Disability Services, to provide the fullest access that is safely possible.
-Admission for each team will be granted or denied on a case-by-case basis in consultation with the Office of Learning and Disability Services.
+Admission for each team will be granted or denied on a case-by-case basis in consultation with the Office of Learning and Disability Services. - 2.
+If it is necessary to allow a service animal in one of the other off-limit areas in order for a student to participate in the University's programs, the student handler may make a request to the Office of Learning and Disability Services, which shall deny or grant the request on a case-by-case basis.